 (iv) The limbs

-(i) Head: The head is the upper part of the body.
+(i) Head: The head is the upper part of the body and students should know the constituents of the animal head.
 The major organs found in the head region include the brain, eyes, ear, tongue and nose

 (iii) Abdominal cavity: The abdominal cavity refers to the stomach region of the body.